 - JP gave a presentation to RAPPEL with the CRE Laurentides le conseil regional de l’ environment des Laurentides on our water testing

 - JP has been taking care of the emails and the DCA website since 2009.
 If anyone is interested they should contact him

 - Fibre Argenteuil is coming to the area with internet, TV and telephone.
 If people plan to switch from Bell to Fibre Argenteuil, they will lose their emails.
 Thus, it is advisable to switch to an independent provider now.
 If you need help J. Pigeon is available.

-- St Jacques, the head of Fibre Argenteuil, stated all the latest information on service and cost is on their website.
+- BSJ President of the board for Fibre Argenteuil, added that all the latest information on service and cost is on their website.
+The MRC and federal government has given them money, thus the whole area of the MRC will be connected.
+Dunany by August/September.
 Additionally, people can sign up for a presale agreement for faster connection.
-Check the website to see if you qualify.
-Connections to Curran area should start end of August.

 - c) Financial Review Committee – Comité de revision